How to generate the Design History File for your medical device

 • Test Case Creation: “Suggest test cases for requirements RQ-001 through RQ-010”

-• Traceability Review: “Check traceability gaps between requirements and test cases”
+• Traceability Review: “Check traceability gaps between requirements and test cases and suggest fixes”

 Prerequisites